 As you may well know, I’m not a developer.
 I don’t even come near being one.
-But Mint CEO Cameron Price told me about Github a few years ago, and I’m interested in the way it works as a remote platform for its community: it’s a flexible working thing, and that all feeds into my interest in how technology enables us to work differently, the way we want to (see the Beach with Wifi blog for some examples).
+But Mint CEO Cameron Price told me about GitHub a few years ago, and I’m interested in the way it works as a remote platform for its employees: it’s a flexible working thing, and that all feeds into my interest in how technology enables us to work differently, the way we want to (see the Beach with Wifi blog for some examples).
 Continue reading →

 A policeman took my name and address last Wednesday – my dog was barking at his horse, and I was on the phone.
 Usually I avoid calls when I’m walking the dog, precisely because you can’t concentrate on two things at once, but this was a work-related call, and I’d been trying to get hold of the person concerned, and I just thought I’d take two minutes “out” to deal with it.

 So I was sat on a bench, engrossed in my call.
-I didn’t notice the crowd that had gathered round my formerly “cute” dog.
+I didn’t notice the crowd that had gathered round my “cute” dog.
 An old lady, a couple of mums with buggies, a few toddlers and children – and the policeman on his horse.
-My small dog was in the middle, terrified – barking blue murder at the lot of them.
+My small Schnauzer was in the middle, terrified – barking blue murder at the lot of them.

 A few years ago I saw a woman in a business suit crossing a tricky road while talking loudly on the phone.
 She had two small children with her, on scooters – also trying to cross the road.
 The combination of work + busy road + toddlers wasn’t good – but then she probably didn’t plan it that way.